OokTech/TW5-Bob/Configuration.md

 Everything is optional, if there are any missing pieces default values will be used.
 If the json isn't formatted correctly than default values will be used.

+Some options are only available when using the secure server version.
+They are marked in the explanations below.

 ## Example settings.json file

 ```